apache/pekko-management/docs/src/main/paradox/bootstrap/kubernetes-api.md

 # Kubernetes API

-The Kubernetes API can be used to discover peers and form an Akka Cluster.
+The Kubernetes API can be used to discover peers and form a Pekko Cluster.
 The `kubernetes-api` mechanism queries the Kubernetes API server to find pods with a given label.
 A Kubernetes service isn't required for the cluster bootstrap but may be used for external access to the application.

 The following Kubernetes resources are created:

-* Deployment: For creating the Akka pods
+* Deployment: For creating the Pekko pods
 * Role and RoleBinding to give the pods access to the API server

 An example deployment (used for integration testing):